A-LevelGeography

 • 1Coastal processes include erosion, transportation, and deposition.

-• 2Landforms such as cliffs, beaches, and spits are created by these processes.
+• 2Landforms such as cliffs, beaches, and spits are shaped by these processes.

-• 5Climate change poses significant risks to coastal areas, including rising sea levels.
+• 5Climate change poses significant risks to coastal areas, including sea-level rise.

 Simple Explanation